jha-captech/Go-Microservice-Template/README.md

 ### Idiomatic

-This architecture follows idomatic Go practices, such as favoring simple and obvious code, embracing small and private interfaces, minimizing abstractions and indirection, developing well named packages, and keeping our both our package surface and API surface clean and free of clutter.
+This architecture follows idomatic Go practices, such as favoring simple and obvious code, embracing small and private interfaces, minimizing abstractions and indirection, developing well named packages, developing code for tesability, and focusing on functionality first.

 ### Simplicity

 This architecture strives to be as simple as possible, but no simpler.
 Go is a brutalist and spartan language.
 Development in Go favors simple and obvious code, not abstractions, frameworks, or large enterprise style architectures.

-The project templates in this repo all follow a simple layered architecture, with a `cmd` folder representing executables, and an `internal` folder holding the application packages.
-More details on the architecture can be found below.

-This architecture strikes a balance between the extremely lean and flat architectures that are becoming more popular in the Go community, and architectures that are more familiar to engineers coming from other languages.
+This architecture strikes a balance between extremely lean and flat architectures that are becoming more popular in the Go community, and architectures that are more familiar to engineers coming from other languages.
 This balance is struck without compromising on idomatic Go practices.

 ### Glanceability

-When we say glanceability what we mean is "how easy is to get information at a glance".
+Glanceability means "how easy is to get information at a glance".
 This architecture strives to be highly glanceable.
 Packages are well named and flat, file names all follow the same conventions, and code is organized in a way to get the high level details near the top of a file, followed by more specific implementation details.

 A few examples of glanceability at work.

-- Within the `internal/handlers` package its clear to see which handlers have tests and which do not, simply by the presence or absence of an `_test.go` file.
+- Within `internal/handlers` its clear to see which handlers have tests and which do not, simply by the presence or absence of a `_test.go` file.
-- Looking in `cmd` in the `lambda` and `mono_lambda` scaffolds we can immediately see how our application is deployed.
+- The `cmd` folder makes it obvious how many executables a service contains.
-  - Under `cmd` in `lambda` we can see the executables representing our individual lambda functions.
+  - `cmd` in `multi-lambda` contains multiple executables, one per lambda functions.
-  - Under `cmd` in `mono_lambda` we can see that the scaffold contains a single monolithic executable for the entire application.
+  - `cmd` in `mono-lambda` contains a single executable.
-- Within the `internal/handlers` package we can see a collection of all the operations a service supports.
+- Within `internal/handlers` we can see all the operations a service supports based on file names alone.
-- All of our application config is located in a single `internal/config` package, which gives us context to the full set of environment variables and configuration needed to run the service.
+- Within `internal/config` we can find all the configuration our service needs.

 ### Scaleability

-For these templates, scaleability refers to the ability to scale the architecture up or down depending on the needs of the project.
-We've worked to provide sane starting templates, that will conform to the vast majority of projects we'll be developing.
+Scaleability refers to the ability to scale the architecture up or down depending on the needs of the project.
+We've worked to provide sane starting templates that will conform to the vast majority of projects we'll be developing.

-This architecture could also be scaled to extreme levels, such as slimming down to a completely flat architecture (everything in package main), or pushing for higher degrees of structure and package hierarchy.
+This architecture can be scaled to extreme levels, either down to a flat architecture for a simple project, or up to meet the needs of a larger and more complex product.

-The provided architecture strikes a balance between those two extremes, by providing enough structure and guardrails to push developers towards the pit of success, without being so opinionated that you become painted into a corner or are stuck writing endless amounts of boilerplate code.

-It's important to realize that architecture is about solving organizational challenges more than technical ones, and while we believe these templates will provide a starting point for most projects, you may need modifications depending on your project's circumstances.
-If ever in doubt, reach out to the maintainers of this repo, or members of the Go COP and have the discussion.
+We recommend using an architecture that works best for the environment you're in, which often means starting with a middle ground approach like this until there is enough data to push in another direction.

 ### Maintainability